deadlydog/deadlydog.github.io/_posts/2025-04-02-My-favourite-git-aliases.md

 delete-local-tags = git tag -l | xargs git tag -d && git fetch --tags
 ```

-Typing `git delete-local-tags` will delete all local tags and fetch the latest tags from the remote repository, ensuring that your local tags exactly match the remotes.
+Typing `git delete-local-tags` will delete all local tags and fetch the latest tags from the remote repository, ensuring that your local tags exactly match the remote's.

 ---